 In addition, you could face additional jail time for violating your probation.
 So, avoiding this situation altogether is a good idea.
 But, if you face a violation of probation charge, hiring a lawyer can help you fight the charge.

 Post conviction, you might find that certain things are more difficult for you than they were before.
 For example, you might have difficulty getting a job, renting an apartment, or doing other everyday things.
-Also, in order to put the experience behind you and make these things easier, you might consider applying for a pardon.
+In order to put the experience behind you and make these things easier, you might consider applying for a pardon.
 Although the pardon process can be difficult, if you do get a pardon, it will erase your criminal history.
 And, this can make your life much easier, so it is a good option to consider.

 At Ruane Attorneys, we do not believe that an attorney’s job is done once the verdict is decided.
 So, if you are unhappy with the verdict, we will continue to work with you to determine if an appeal, habeas corpus, or another option is a good idea for your situation.
 In addition, we will also support you through the probation process and we can help you fill out a pardon application if you want to apply.
 So, no matter what stage of the case you are in, contact our office for assistance.

 Being convicted of a crime is always difficult, but it is especially difficult if it is a result of a court error.
-If you are innocent of the crime you have been convicted of, or if you have received more sever punishments than necessary in your case, you have a right to appeal the case.
+If you are innocent of the crime you have been convicted of, or if you have received more severe punishments than necessary in your case, you have a right to appeal the case.
 Learn how to do so with this information.

 - 10 Things To Know About Appeals